dpotschka/mysite/Davee_ReadMe.txt

 git commit
 To exit (for pa) a message while doing a "git commit": hit <esc>
 then
 :wq and the commit will happen.

 To exit a message on local just save the message then close the FILE THEN close the editor.

 You can also do:
 git commit <file name>

+To force a merge from githup.com to pa when pulling from pa. git merge -a

+git help commit -a
+using the -a switch with the commit command to automatically "add" changes from all known files (i.e. all files that are already listed in the index) and to automatically "rm" files in the index that have been removed from the working tree, and then perform the actual commit.

 More useful commands:
 Use the https if you don't have ssh,